Frosses: History

 The name of the village is said to come from the Irish for "showers", which refers to food that fell from the sky and saved locals during the famine.

 The first chapel in the village was reportedly built in 1780, and completed in 1808.
 The bell tower was added to the church in 1892.

 Amenities

-The village contains a community hall, a montessori, grocery shop, hairdressers, coffee stall, printing shop, and a restaurant and B&B.
+The village contains a community hall, a montessori, a primary school, hairdressers, beauticians, coffee stall, printing shop, basketball court and tennis court.

 Transport

 The village is served by the 490 bus.
+It is also served by the TFI Local Link bus.

 Notable people

 Mary Coughlan, former Tánaiste, has lived in Frosses.